HOW TO APPLY GLIDE-ON WAX

 2. Saturate the Base:

-Melt on a layer of Glide-on Warm/Base Prep Wax the length of the base and spread it evenly across the surface with a waxing iron, just as you did when cleaning the base.
+Melt on a layer of Glide-on Warm/Base Prep Wax (or a harder wax, if you prefer) the length of the base and spread it evenly across the surface with a waxing iron, just as you did when cleaning the base.
 Repeat 3 times without scraping.
 After the 3rd application, scrape off the excess wax while still hot.
 This will clean the surface further and ensure thorough base saturation.
 Brush the base with a bronze brush from tip to tail approximately 10 times, with an overlapping movement.
 Finish with a softer brush.

 3. Apply the Final Coat of Wax: